 You may want to wait until after the birth of your baby before making a decision about whether you want to resign in case there is a change in circumstances or you change your mind about staying at home full time.

-If you decide to resign after having your baby, you’ll be entitled to continue to receive your Statutory Maternity Pay or Maternity Allowance for the remaining 39 weeks (unless you start a new job) and you’ll be entitled to your usual contractual benefits such as annual leave, up to the end of your notice period.
+If you decide to resign after having your baby, you’ll be entitled to continue to receive your Statutory Maternity Pay or Maternity Allowance for the remaining 39 weeks (unless you start a new job).
+You’ll be entitled to your usual contractual benefits such as annual leave, up to the end of your notice period.

 If you’re not returning to work after maternity leave, you may have to repay any occupational maternity pay provided by your employer, it’s important that you check the terms of your contract.